tronprotocol/documentation-en/docs/api/http.md

 Return: The list of the blocks

-- /walletextension/gettransactionsfromthis（No longer supported in the latest version）
+- /walletextension/gettransactionsfromthis(No longer supported in the latest version)

 Description: Query the transactions initiated by an account
 ```console